zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/12-sinhala-google.md

 Dirty "means one's own vision, one's own will, one's own will By taste, by one's own creed, they are defiled, defiled.
 "Pure Wise Clever Scholars" means pure Wisdom Shining Wisdom That is.
 Pure wisdom means having rebirth or pure vision.
-“Purity In the Pali language it is said, "Kusala means the wise and prudent."
+"Purity In the Pali language it is said, "Kusala means the wise and prudent."
 The wise are said to be wise and prudent.
 "Wise" also means scholars, wise, intelligent.